 This privacy policy applies to all web sites and web services operated by Mozilla Corporation or the Mozilla Foundation unless the web site or service has a separate privacy policy.
 Since the Mozilla Corporation and the Mozilla Foundation individually operate these sites but share many of the same privacy practices, we will refer to them collectively as “Mozilla” in this policy when describing practices that apply to both of them.

-We have a separate privacy policy for our products (e.g., the Mozilla Firefox Privacy Policy).
+We have separate privacy policies for our products and services (e.g., the Mozilla Firefox Privacy Policy).

 Website Visitors